GPflow/GPflow/doc/source/notebooks/intro.md

   - [Inter-domain Variational Fourier features](advanced/variational_fourier_features.ipynb): how to add new inter-domain inducing variables, at the example of representing sparse GPs in the spectral domain.
   - [Manipulating kernels](advanced/kernels.ipynb): information on the covariances that are included in the library, and how you can combine them to create new ones.
   - [Convolutional GPs](advanced/convolutional.ipynb): how we can use GPs with convolutional kernels for image classification.
+  - [Fast predictions by caching](advanced/fast_predictions.ipynd): how to use caching to speed up repeated predictions.

 ### Features